A time of change is bound to bring us unwanted emotions, such as anger, frustration, fear, and sadness.

 Anger and frustration show us what we care about — we want the opposite of what has happened.

-If we pause and realise this then we can use the situation to get clearer about precisely what we want instead.
-Then we can look for new ways to achieve that.
+If we pause to realise this then we can use the situation to get clearer about what precisely we want instead.
+And then we can look for new ways to achieve that.

-In this way we can transform our anger into clarity, focus, passion, and determination to create what we care most about.
-We can shift from frustration (which is anger combined with a sense of powerlessness) to passion and determination to do what we can.
+In this way we can transform our anger into clarity, focus, passion, and determination to create whatever we care most about in the world.
+We can shift from frustration (which is anger combined with a sense of powerlessness) to passion and determination to do what we can to create what matters most to us.

 Fear can become Courage:

 Fear comes from imagining something that hasn’t happened yet: it is ‘False Evidence Appearing Real‘.
-Courage isn’t an absence of fear: it is feeling the fear and taking action anyway.
+And courage isn’t an absence of fear: courage is feeling the fear and taking action anyway.

 So if we notice our fear then we can ask ourselves what we are afraid of.